 Ahmed S, Nelms BE, Gintz D, Caudell J, Zhang G, Moros E, and Feygelman V. A method for a priori estimation of best feasible DVH for organs-at-risk: Validation for head and neck VMAT planning.
 Med.
 Phys.
 2017 Oct; 44(10).

-Fried D, Chera B, Das S. Assessment of PlanIQ Feasibility DVH for head and neck treatment planning.
+Fried D, Chera B, and Das S. Assessment of PlanIQ Feasibility DVH for head and neck treatment planning.
 J Appl Clin Med Phys.
 2017; 18(5).

 Gintz D, Latifi K, Caudell J, Nelms B, Zhang G, Moros E, and Feygelman V. Initial evaluation of automated treatment planning software.
 J Appl Clin Med Phys.
 2016; 17(3).